kmshraj/trayproject/README.md

 $ npm run test
 ~~~~

-Also inside the package.json you will find more scripts with multiple options like qa,dev etc. to run them you need to write:
+Also inside the package.json you will find more scripts with multiple options like qa,dev etc. to run them you need to update:

 ~~~~bash
 $ npm run [scriptID] # e.g. npm run tsc